-'''

-where description:

-sym is a function name.

-reg_set is called a register set.
+reg\set is called a register set.
 The register sets specify the registers that are to be used for argument passing.
-A register set is a list of registers separated by spaces and enclosed in square brackets.
+A register set is a list of registers separated by spaces and enclosed in

-'''

-8.25.7.1 Returning Function Values in Registers
+8.27.7.1 Returning Function Values in Registers